Saturday, 14 December 2024

 Having completed my '360,' I left the park, which covers a bigger area than the Bois de Boulogne in Paris, via the Roehampton Gate and I picked up the Thames Path as far as Kew Bridge.
 My aim was now to pick up the Grand Union Canal towpath westward from where the canal leaves the river in Brentford.
 I stopped for a quick McDonald's and upon asking if they could fill my flask up with tap water I was told 'We don't do that any more.'
 I didn't want to make a fuss as the girl serving was very young and had clearly been told to say this, but I did add 'I thought that was illegal' and quickly went into 'keyboard warrior' mode when handed a till receipt inviting customer feedback.
 Since then I have learned that only licensed premises are obliged to provide free water.
 In short, they weren't breaking the law; they were just being mean-spirited!

 The canal towpath climbed past several locks, and only occasionally did I encounter an urban stretch, reminding me that I was still inside the lasso of the M25.
 I had ridden most of this canal's towpath before – it goes all the way to Birmingham – but not this section from the Thames up to where the canal link from Paddington comes in.
 A little further on, I branched off onto the Slough Line, which was dead straight towards the town that is mostly famous for being the setting of the TV comedy 'The Office.'
 Twilight was descending, and unimaginatively, I headed for the nearest 'Spoons.'
-Many folk turn their noses up at the pub chain but there is nearly always a free water dispenser available for staff, something that McDonald's could do with introducing if they're too busy to use taps.
+Many folk turn their noses up at the pub chain but there is nearly always a free water dispenser available for customers, something that McDonald's could do with introducing if they're too busy to use taps.
 The real ale is generally excellent and at £1.99 a pint (as it was on this occasion) there were no complaints from me.

 After riding through a town centre that seemed well-endowed with restaurants for a non-tourist town, I camped in a small wood adjoining a large park.
 With Heathrow Airport not far away, the sound of the planes could have been intrusive, but mingled with the traffic drone from the M4, it served more as gently lulling white noise.